-Her goal is to assist children in improving their confidence and body coordination through rhythmic gymnastics.
+Lena has a passion for helping children to discover and expand their best qualities.
+Lena's goal is to assist her students in improving their confidence and body coordination through rhythmic gymnastics.
 She believes that children's self-esteem plays an important role in many areas of their lives, including academic performance.